dotnet/docs/docs/standard/library-guidance/nuget.md

 ---
 # NuGet

-NuGet is a package manager for the .NET eco-system and is the primary way developers discover and acquire .NET open-source libraries.
-NuGet.org, a free service provided by Microsoft for hosting NuGet packages, is the primary host for public NuGet packages but you can publish to custom NuGet services like MyGet and Azure DevOps.
+NuGet is a package manager for the .NET ecosystem and is the primary way developers discover and acquire .NET open-source libraries.
+[NuGet.org](https://www.nuget.org/), a free service provided by Microsoft for hosting NuGet packages, is the primary host for public NuGet packages, but you can publish to custom NuGet services like [MyGet](https://www.myget.org/) and [Azure Artifacts](https://azure.microsoft.com/services/devops/artifacts/).

 ![NuGet](./media/nuget/nuget-logo.png "NuGet")